zalando/postgres-operator/docs/administrator.md

     $ kubectl taint nodes <nodeName> postgres=:NoSchedule
 ```

-And configure the toleration for the PostgreSQL pods by adding following line
+And configure the toleration for the Postgres pods by adding following line
 to the ConfigMap:

 ```yaml